Ninja-Vikash/JavaScript-BrainStorming/README.md

 /**
  *  NOTE : break statement stops the chain
- *  while continue statement continues the chain excluding the condition */
+ *  while the continue statement continues the chain excluding the condition */
 ```
 ***